mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 ## 10. Interpreting the Results

-The output is not merely "it ran without crashing."
-Read closely, it is a sequence of small mathematical arguments, each independently verified.
+The output a
+sequence of small mathematical arguments, each independently verified:

 **The `derivative check: OK` lines prove the symbolic differentiator agrees with numeric reality.** Every derivative — constant, power, product, chain